WurthElektronik/Calypso-IoT-PnP-Design-Kit/README.md

 ### Import the Calypso IoT design kit profile into your application

-The device template for the Calypso Azure IoT design kit is published in the Microsoft’s list of Plug and Play devices.
+The device template for the Calypso IoT design kit is published in the Microsoft’s list of Plug and Play devices.
 This template needs to be imported to this IoT central application to enable automatic device and data detection.
 This can be done using the following steps.

 - Select the "Device templates" option in the main menu and click on "New".